 (i) Anytime after the expiry of 5 years from the end of the financial year in which the initial subscription for Public Provident Fund (PPF) Account was made, the subscriber may withdraw 50% of the balance to his credit at the end of 4th year immediately preceding the year of withdrawal or the amount at the end of the preceding year whichever is lower.
 However, not more than one withdrawal is permitted in one financial year.
 The application for withdrawal will be made in Form 2.

 (ii) A PPF subscriber may withdraw the entire amount standing to his credit, after the expiry of 15 years form the end of the financial year in which the initial subscription was made.
-He/She may, also, opt to continue with the scheme by subscribing for a further block of 5 years by applying to the deposit offices in Form- H before the expiry of one year from the maturity of the account.
+He/She may, also, opt to continue with the scheme by subscribing for a further block of 5 years by applying to the deposit offices in Form- 4 before the expiry of one year from the maturity of the account.

 (iv) During the extended period of 5 years, a PPF subscriber is eligible to make partial withdrawal not exceeding one in every financial year subject to the condition that total withdrawal during the 5 years shall not exceed 60% of the balance to his credit at the commencement of the period.

 (v) Even if the PPF subscriber does not wish to make any further subscription, the balance in his credit shall continue to earn interest.

 (Republished With Amendments)